contentstack/migration-v2/upload-api/README.md

 Make sure to set these variables in a `.env` file at the root of your project.

+## Configuration
+Please refer sample.config.json and provide this config in index.ts of config folder of upload-api/src The following configuration is used in this project:

+- `plan.dropdown.optionLimit`: The limit for dropdown options.
+Default is `100`.
+- `cmsType`: The type of CMS used.
+Default is `sitecore`.
+- `isLocalPath`: A flag to indicate if the path is local.
+Default is `true`.

+### AWS Data
+- `awsRegion`: The AWS region.
+Default is `us-east-2`.
+- `awsAccessKeyId`: The AWS access key ID.
+- `awsSecretAccessKey`: The AWS secret access key.
+- `awsSessionToken`: The AWS session token.
+- `bucketName`: The name of the AWS S3 bucket.
+Default is `migartion-test`.
+- `buketKey`: The key for the AWS S3 bucket.
+Default is `project/package 45.zip`.

+### Local Path
+- `localPath`: The local path to the extracted files. for example is `/upload-api/extracted_files/package 45.zip`.

 ## Repository
 - Type: git
 - URL: https://github.com/contentstack/migration-v2.git